FluClub/ico/README.md

-# ico
+# Flub
-smart contract about ico
+Flub is a distributed platform.